 Residents are also encouraged and supported to attend national meetings where they have the opportunity to present their research.
 Residents commonly present their research at national meetings such as the American Academy of Ophthalmology, the Association for Research in Vision and Ophthalmology, the American Association for Pediatric Ophthalmology and Strabismus, the American Society of Cataract and Refractive Surgery, the American Society of Ophthalmic Plastic and Reconstructive Surgery, and the North American Neuro-Ophthalmology Society.

 Residents plan and conduct quality improvement projects during their training with the goal of improving patient care and patient safety.
-The results of these projects are presented at Casey Eye Resident Research Forum.
+The projects are selected in the fall and the results of these projects are presented at a forum in the spring.

-Resident surgical volume is high, with residents typically far-exceeding the AAMC guidelines.
-The average number of cataract surgeries performed in the last 8 years by graduating residents in which the resident was the primary surgeon was in the 80th percentile nationally.
+Resident surgical volume is high, with residents typically far-exceeding the ACGME guidelines.
+The average number of cataract surgeries performed in the last 10 years by graduating residents in which the resident was the primary surgeon was in the 80th percentile nationally.

 Residents have ready access to operating microscopes and surgical equipment intended for practice surgery.
 Surgical wet lab and virtual simulator experiences are part of the 1st residents' daytime schedule.
 Additional microsurgical wet lab activity may occur on the resident's own time as often as the resident would like using equipment dedicated for this purpose.